 Treatment for Hodgkin lymphoma is powerful.
 It destroys good cells along with bad, which can create certain side effects.

 Although the side effects depend on the individual and the medicine that a doctor prescribes, the most common short-term side effects of chemotherapy are nausea, vomiting, and a flu-like feeling.
-(The good news is medicine can be used to prevent most of the nausea and vomiting.)
 Some people feel weak or dizzy after their treatments, or they run a fever.
-Others get sores in their mouths or don't feel much like eating.
+Others get sores in their mouths or suddenly don't feel much like eating.
 It's also common for people to lose some or all of their hair.